-You SEE... it's not just about us.
-The choices we make in life, not only affect us, but they affect everyone that is connected to us.
-Like every movie, there are different characters that play their part.
-Every person we come in contact with, we have the power to impact, by the choices we make.
+You see... it's not just about us.
+The choices we make in life not only affect us but they affect everyone that is connected to us.
+Like every movie, there are different characters, that play different parts.
+Every person we come in contact with, we have the power to impact by the choices we make.

-The funny thing is, if you look at crinkled paper in a trash can, it actually resembles popcorn. haha Well, we might have a lot of trash cans here on earth, but I doubt there are any in Heaven?!
+The funny thing is, if you look at crinkled paper in a trash can, it actually resembles popcorn.
+Well, we might have a lot of trash cans here on earth but I doubt there are any in Heaven.

 Maybe we need to start looking up to Heaven.
 Smell the SCENT of the freshly, popped popcorn and enjoy its FLAVOR.

-Our character... is the SOUNDTRACK, to our life.
+Our character... is the SOUNDTRACK of our life.

 BELIEVE that your script is in Jesus' hands, for He is faithful and SHALL fulfill His promises.

-I don't know what the popcorn tastes like in Heaven, but I think I might have a pretty good idea?! hehe
+I don't know what the popcorn tastes like in Heaven but I think I might have a pretty good idea.